FauthD/SKR3SermoonD1Klipper/README.md

 | :----: | :----: | :----: |
 | <img src="SKR3-Adapter/PNG/SKR3-Adapter.png" width="80%" height="80%"> | <img src="SKR3-Adapter/PNG/SKR3-Adapter-withFan.png" width="80%" height="80%"> | <img src="SKR3-Adapter/PNG/SKR3-Adapter-withFan-withExpBoard.png" width="80%" height="80%">

-Note: You either need to cut a hole onto the bottom sheet or replace it with something new and larger feet (my plan).
+Note: You either need to cut a hole onto the bottom sheet or replace it with some new and larger feet (my plan).

-Note2: The original mainboard fan does not transport much air, but make quite some noise.
+Note2: The original mainboard fan does not transport much air, but makes quite some noise.
 So a slow turning 120mm fan is much better.
 The next source of noise is the fan in the power supply.
-With my Ender 3 V2 I replaced that fan with a low noise 92mm fan.
+I replaced that fan with a low noise 120mm fan.
 Now it is barly audible.

 Note3: We need heigher feet.
 Already printed some test feet with 28mm height (need 40mm screws - probably will increase by 5mm when I have that screws available).